Next.js

 Add Styles

-@import 'path-to/styles/_variables.scss';
+@import '<path-to-styles>/_variables.scss';

-@import 'path-to/styles/_keyframe-animations.scss';
+@import '<path-to-styles>/_keyframe-animations.scss';